lingbend/startup/README.md

 - Visual display of progress towards goals, accomplished goals, and streaks
 - Ability to store goal and progress info
 - A feed of other users' pulic goals and accomplished goals/microgoals
-- Integrates with ai with microgoal suggestions (to maintain motivation)
+- Integrates with ai (ChatGPT) with microgoal suggestions (to maintain motivation)
 - Ability to send goal reminders on mobile